 Another important variation outside of the endocannabinoid system is found in the liver.
 When cannabis is ingested orally (swallowed tincture, capsules, or edibles), it passes through the digestive system and liver before the cannabinoids can get into the bloodstream and brain.
 The liver contains many enzymes (again, proteins encoded by our DNA) that process many kinds of medications and substances.
 One of the more notable enzymes in the liver converts delta-9-THC into 11-hydroxy-THC, which is even more potent at activating the CB1 receptor and inducing intoxication.
 There are virtually countless individual differences in the efficiency and diversity of liver functions that could affect our experience with edible cannabis.

-The genetic mutations that change our experiences of cannabis may be present from birth, but they can also occur as a result of day to day life.
-Genes get turned off and turned on almost constantly throughout our daily lives, in response to many stimuli (invading viruses, diet, stress, you name it).
+The genetic mutations that change our experiences of cannabis may be present from birth, but they can also occur as a result of day-to-day life.
+Genes get turned off and on almost constantly throughout our daily lives, in response to many stimuli (invading viruses, diet, stress, you name it).
 At some point in the near future, it might be possible to do a simple DNA test (swabbing the inside of your cheek) to determine what your genes look like, how to solve certain genetic diseases, and what you might be able to expect from using cannabis.